NVIDIA/cloud-native-docs/gpu-operator/precompiled-drivers.rst

   If you have not already installed the GPU Operator, in addition to the ``--set driver.usePrecompiled=true`` and ``--set driver.version=${DRIVER_BRANCH}`` arguments for Helm, also specify the ``--set driver.repository="$PRIVATE_REGISTRY"`` argument.

-  If the container registry is not public, you need to create an image pull secret in the GPU operator namespace and specify it in the ``--set driver.imagePullSecrets=<pull-secret>`` argument.
+  If the container registry is not public, you need to create an image pull secret in the GPU Operator namespace and specify it in the ``--set driver.imagePullSecrets=<pull-secret>`` argument.

   If you already installed the GPU Operator, specify the private registry for the driver in the cluster policy: